Motivic cohomology of fat points in Milnor range via formal and rigid geometries: On the generator cycles

 Then the canonical homomorphism $k[[t]]\to B$ of rings is finite, and $B$ is a complete local integral domain, which is a free $k[[t]]$-module of finite rank. \end{cor}

 \begin{proof} By Corollary \ref{cor:finite quasi-finite}, the ring homomorphism $k[[t]]\to B$ is finite.
 Here $t$ is a non-zerodivisor on $B$ by the special fiber condition (\textbf{SF}) of Definition \ref{defn:HCG} for $\mathfrak{Z}$.
-Applying Lemma \ref{lem:finite free} with $R= k[[t]]$, $M= B$ and $x=t$, we note that $R/ xR = k$ is a field so that $M/xM$ is a free $R/xR$-module.
-Hence by the lemma, $B$ is a free $k[[t]]$-module of finite rank.
+Since $B$ is a finitely generated $k[[t]]$-module, where $t$ is not a zero-divisor in $B$, it is torsion free.
+Thus, by the fundamental theorem of finitely generated modules over a PID, $B$ is a free $k[[t]]$-module of finite rank.

 That $B$ is a complete local integral domain follows from Lemma \ref{lem:module-finite}. \end{proof}